tsilva/curriculum-vitae/README.md

 Activities and societies: Participated in ACM programming contests regularly.European Space Agency's ESMO project

 This was arguably the best such course that could be found in my country, therefore the entry grades were relatively high.
 I started high school with a weak foundation in Mathemathics, so that complicated things quite a bit.
-However, I set my mind on that goal, put a picture of that Faculty on my study desk, and reversed the trend by the sweat of my brow, and ended up being admitted with excellent entry exam results.
+However, I set my mind on that goal, and reversed the trend by the sweat of my brow, and ended up being admitted with excellent entry exam results (2nd best grade in my high school).

 The course was very work intensive.
 Assignments got bigger and bigger as semesters went by, and ended up growing to 80-100h work weeks by the last years.
 That amount was not required to make the grade, but me, like most people in the course, actually enjoyed the assignments, and wanted to make the most out of them.
-Making a 3D Video Game or a Neural Network that could distinguish objects when pointing a camera at them, and the all-nighters required to pull them off, are some of the assignments I vividly remember to this day.
+From making 3D video games to coding and training object recognition Neural Networks from scratch, the assignments were always challenging and interesting.

 - [Website](https://sigarra.up.pt/feup/en/)